DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 Create your first function that fulfills the functionality of dividing any value by 100.

-💡Shortcut to write functions: write word “fun” + tab.
+💡 Shortcut to write functions: write word `fun + tab`

-Imagine that for a dataset we want to visualize the distribution for each numerical variable, based on other categorical variables that particularly interests us.
+Imagine we have a dataset and we want to visualize the distribution of each numerical variable, separated by specific categorical variables of interest.

 ``` r
 penguins_num <- penguins |>